reserve-protocol/protocol/contracts/plugins/assets/bancor-v3/README.md

 The PoolCollection address may change from time to time: this registry indexes Bancor contracts and allows to update the addresses.

-#### [BnTokenMock.sol][reserve-collateral-pool-token-mock]

-Can manipulate the exchange rate on the pools to test the behavior of the collateral.

 #### [AppreciatingFiatCollateral.sol][reserve-collateral-parent-contract]

 Implements the revenue hiding and the refreshing logic on top of all the common logic of assets.